brunosouza-justauto/eng/memory-bank/activeContext.md

 - Fixed various TypeScript errors and improved type safety
 - Improved component isolation to prevent unwanted re-renders

+### Workout Weight Auto-Copying Feature
+- The WorkoutSessionPage component has a smart feature for automatically carrying forward weights from previous sets
+- When a user attempts to mark a set as completed with an empty weight field, the system:
+  - Checks previous sets for the same exercise to find the most recent weight used
+  - Automatically applies that weight to the current set
+  - Shows a notification to the user: "Using previous weight: X"
+  - Marks the set as completed
+  - If no previous weight exists, it shows an error asking the user to enter a weight or mark as bodyweight

+This feature improves the user experience by reducing repetitive data entry during workouts, making it faster to log sets with the same weight.

 ## Active Development Focus

 ### Current Focus